Jerry42000/Cell-Segmentation-and-Counting-in-Microscopy-Images/README.md

-A slightly stronger version for GitHub, if you want it to sound a bit more polished:

 # Cell Segmentation and Counting in Microscopy Images

 This repository contains APS360 project code for microscopy-based cell segmentation, including both a classical image-processing baseline and a preliminary deep learning model.